General Education Program Badges

 At the conclusion of this experience:

 1. Participants will gain awareness of the inter-sectional framework of prevention through acknowledging the most marginalized communities and how multiple forms of oppression intersect with gender-based violence.
 The anthology Colonize This! provides insight into the lives of various women from different cultures.
-Participants will gain awareness and knowledge (20% increase Pre and Post survey, before and after reading the book) to identify root causes of gender-based violence crimes and understand of primary prevention within marginalized communities.
+Participants will gain awareness and knowledge (20% increase Pre and Post survey, before and after reading the book) to identify root causes of gender-based violence crimes and understanding of primary prevention within marginalized communities.

 3. Peer Educators will complete a reflection paper (3-5 pages) or video (3-5 min) about how they were influenced by the program or how they will role model active bystander behaviors to end gender-based violence.
 The final piece will be shared with permission via social media or on the CARE website.